tractorcow/silverstripe-facebook-sdk/README.md

    will attempt to create this automatically if omitted.
  * Configure the appID and secret key through either your _config.php, or YAML files (see _config/FacebookAPI.yml).
+ * Configure your application extended permissions (through YAML only currently).
+   See FacebookAPI

 ## Notes